Kruiser8/TTS-Alerts-And-Chat/README.md

 ### TTS All Chat Messages
 Enable Text-To-Speech for all messages

+### Exclude Reading Commands
+Exclude reading messages that start with an exclamation point (!).

 ### TTS Message Format
 Customize the message read by the narrator.
 The following variables will get replaced.
 - *{user}* will be replaced with the viewer's username